Main Vintner’s Tour

 - Detailed travel documents 1x per room (German, English with route maps, route description, local attractions, important telephone numbers)

-- 3 x wine tasting/ visiting of wine cellar in Sommerach, Homburg and Bürgstadt (German)
+- 3 x wine tastings/ visiting of wine cellars in Ochsenfurt, Homburg and Bürgstadt (German)

 - Service hotline